inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 | 3 | You meet with the project architect and check she clearly understands the purpose of the review.
 You ask her to run a lightweight review process where the architects and team leaders pose a series of questions to themselves highlighting their observations on the performance and scalability of the pilot system.
 The responses should be aggregated into a report. | This answer is less correct.
 This ***approach is more suited to smaller-scale projects*** and the informality is not suitable to such an important project.
 The aggregation of responses to create the report is incorrect. |

 ## Risk Assessment

+You are serving as the Lead Architect in a multi-national company that operates production facilities in 24 countries and sells its products in over 100 countries.
+It has three sectors: Transportation, Energy Systems, and Automation.
+Each sector has several business units that operate independently.
+An Executive Vice-President heads each of the business units.
+Traditionally, each business unit has acted independently with few shared customers or suppliers.
+They were expected to share financial and human resource information from the corporate headquarters.
+A consultancy firm has recommended a realignment that will enhance sharing of product information across business units.
+The implementation of this strategic realignment will require the development of integrated customer information systems and product information systems.
+The company has a mature Enterprise Architecture practice and uses the TOGAF standard as the basis for its method and deliverables.
+An architecture development program has been created to address the development of these capabilities and is about to commence.
+The Enterprise Architecture program is sponsored by the CIO.
+At the most recent meeting of the Corporate Board, the Chairman of the Board expressed a concern about the risk to the business while a potentially disruptive program is being rolled out across the company.
+He noted that several competitors had tried similar initiatives with poor results.
+The Corporate Board agreed that this concern must be satisfactorily addressed before this program can commence.
+You have been asked to recommend an approach to address the concerns raised.
+Based on the TOGAF standard, which of the following is the best answer?

 | ## |   **Option**   |  **Recommendation**    |
 | ----------- | ----------- | ----------- |